apache/echarts-doc/en/option-gl/component/axis3D-axis-common.md

 ## splitNumber(number) = 5

-Number of segments that the axis is split into.
+The number of segments that the axis is split into.
 Note that this number serves only as a recommendation, and the true segments may be adjusted based on readability.

-This is unavailable for category axis.
+This is unavailable for the category axis.

 ## minInterval(number) = 0

 Minimum gap between split lines.

-For example, it can be set to be `1` to make sure axis label is show as an integer.
+For example, it can be set to be `1` to make sure the axis label is shown as an integer.

 ```js
 {